wsfsbvchr/shell/README.md

 ## Archives
 The following are intended to be registered to your file manager's context menu.
 ### extractall
 This script is a wrapper for xarchiver, which extracts selected archives to current directory, into directories named after the archive.
-There's a very basic logging functionality.
-Requires stripextension.
+Requires cut and rev, which are part of GNU coreutils and util-linux respectively.
 ### extractall_to
 This script is a wrapper for xarchiver, which extracts selected archives to a specified location, into directories named after the archive.
-There's a very basic logging functionality.
-Requires stripextension.
+Requires cut and rev, which are part of GNU coreutils and util-linux respectively.
 ### extractall_tmp
 This script is a wrapper for xarchiver, which extracts selected archives to a temporary directory, into directories named after the archive.
-There's a very basic logging functionality.
-Requires stripextension.
+Requires cut and rev, which are part of GNU coreutils and util-linux respectively.